ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 - Large Model Library

-> ## Run through sheep wolf example.
+> ## The's go through the wolf and sheep example
 >
+>
+> - What do the sliders do
-> - The sliders and how everything works
+> - Setup model and go
+> - Adjust the speed of the model using the model speed (What are ticks?)
-> - Use the sliders to set conditions, the number of agents, their behaviour, their interactions, thwir external environment.
+> - Use the sliders to set conditions, the number of agents, their behaviour, their interactions, their external environment.
 > - thought experiment what type of conditions do we want to set (drought conditions, fertile fields... )
 > - See how they interact and they change, but how do we express the output.
-Population of the 3 agents.
+> - Run model with 3 agents (change model-version to *sheep-wolves-grass*)

 {: .challenge}

 # Other Programming Languages